About the Flathead-Kootenai Chapter

 Here in the world-renowned Crown of the Continent – home to grizzlies, wolverine, lynx, old-growth cedar forests, and snowcapped peaks – we're working to ensure that area wildlands continue to benefit our communities, economies, and visitors long into the future.
 We host speaker series and community picnics, organize business forums, work with recreators of all stripes to shape forest management, and encourage residents and visitors to check out all northwest Montana has to offer.

 How We Keep Montana Wild

-For more than two years now, we've been helping share community members' wilderness stories.
+We help share community members' wilderness stories.
 In partnership with The Western News, students, anglers, huckleberry pickers, home builders, and moms, we have had the chance to share how wilderness makes our Northwest Montana communities great places to grow up, raise families, and make a living.
-Read the archived Voices in the Wilderness stories.

 Promote Northwest Montana as a Great Destination